Sexual health · Reviewed by a physician

 Syphilis

-Syphilis is detected with blood-based antibody tests (a treponemal or non-treponemal assay).
-The window period is typically 3 to 6 weeks after exposure, and in some cases up to 90 days (per CDC).
+Syphilis is detected with blood-based antibody tests (treponemal and non-treponemal assays).
+Antibodies typically become detectable a few weeks after infection — commonly cited as roughly 3 to 6 weeks, and sometimes longer — so a single early test may not be conclusive and repeat testing may be advised after a significant exposure (per CDC).
 Because the first sign of syphilis (a painless sore called a chancre) can appear before antibodies are detectable, anyone who notices a new sore in the genital, anal, or oral area should see a clinician rather than wait for a blood test window to close (per CDC).

 Trichomoniasis

 Trichomoniasis is detected with a NAAT (usually on a urine sample or vaginal swab).
-The commonly cited window period is approximately 7 to 28 days after exposure (per CDC).
+Detection generally becomes reliable in the weeks after exposure rather than the first few days (per CDC).
 Trichomoniasis is one of the most common curable STIs in the U.S. but is often asymptomatic, especially in men (per CDC), so testing is often the only way to identify it.

 Hepatitis B

-The window period for the hepatitis B surface antigen (HBsAg) blood test is approximately 3 to 9 weeks after exposure, though antibodies to the surface antigen (anti-HBs) may take longer (per CDC).
-The CDC recommends specific post-exposure prophylaxis protocols after a known exposure — that is a clinical decision and should be discussed with a clinician (per CDC).
+The hepatitis B surface antigen (HBsAg) blood test generally becomes detectable in the weeks after exposure — commonly described as roughly 3 to 9 weeks — while antibody markers may take longer to appear (per CDC).
+CDC also describes specific post-exposure prophylaxis protocols after a known exposure; that is a clinical decision and should be discussed with a clinician (per CDC).

 Hepatitis C

-Hepatitis C antibody tests typically detect infection 8 to 11 weeks after exposure, and can take up to 6 months in some cases (per CDC).
-A separate HCV RNA test can detect the virus itself earlier, sometimes within 1 to 2 weeks, and is used in specific clinical situations (per CDC).
+Hepatitis C antibody tests typically detect infection roughly 8 to 11 weeks after exposure, and antibody development can take longer in some people (per CDC).
+A separate HCV RNA test detects the virus itself and can turn positive substantially earlier; it is used in specific clinical situations (per CDC).
+Note that HCV RNA testing is a different test from the hepatitis C antibody test included in LabTestsOnDemand's standard and comprehensive panels — our panels use antibody testing, so earlier RNA detection does not apply to them.

 HSV-1 / HSV-2 (herpes)